-The Canadian Fallen Firefighters Foundation annual fundraiser at the Mississauga Boston Pizza (Courtneypark location) was a great success.
-Approximately $5000 was raised during the evening event for Foundation programs.
+The Canadian Fallen Firefighters Foundation annual fundraiser at the Mississauga Boston Pizza (Courtneypark location) was a great success. $4900 was raised during the evening event for Foundation programs.
 Thanks to event organizer, CFFF Ambassador Luigi Davoli along with Mississauga and Brampton firefighters for helping out Boston Pizza’s great staff.

 Mississauga-Lakeshore M.P.
 Sven Spengemann and the Honorable Dr. Kirsty Duncan, Minister of Science, dropped by to show their support of the things the Foundation does for the families of fallen firefighters across Canada.